The 1‑Page PR Strategy

 “Good Strategy, Bad Strategy” by Richard Rumelt.

-Here’s a summary of its key concepts:
+Here’s a summary of the book’s key concepts:

 • Defining strategy.
 Rumelt defines strategy as a coherent set of analyses, concepts, policies, arguments, and actions that respond to a high-stakes challenge.
 He emphasizes that a good strategy is not just ambitious goals or visionary planning; it focuses energy and resources on how to win.